tdedobbeleer/fluvius-docker/README.md

 # fluvius-docker
 Selenium docker container which posts a form from fluvius.be.

-The service needs 2 ENV variables to function properly:
+The service needs 1 ENV variable to function properly:

-- EAN: Your EAN number
 - SELENIUM_SERVER: The service uses Selenium to post a form.
 Specify the address (DNS or IP, ports and paths are hard-coded).

 The Selenium instance is not provided within the container.
 You can add it in the docker-compose.yaml file as follows: